A plate of Vietnamese spring rolls with a side of dipping sauce, a glass of iced tea, and a decorative vase on a wooden table.

 Why Does This Matter, Anyway?

-In urban landscapes like San Francisco and New York, where rents are as high as a soufflé that never deflates, conducting vetting on a type of restaurant is over a choice—it’s a survival tactic.
+In urban landscapes like San Francisco and New York, where rents are as high as a soufflé that never deflates, selecting the right type of restaurant is more than a choice—it’s a survival tactic.
 And let’s not forget the discerning palates of Los Angeles, where every kale leaf is required to possess organic credentials, and avocado toast must be as photogenic as it is pricey.

 The Cream of the Crop: Fast Casual Restaurants